 - First, read it carefully.
 Make sure this document contains everything you want.
 Also check for everything that you discussed with the franchiser in person.
 If they made any promises to you, make sure that the franchise agreement reflects those promises in writing.

-- Second, have a lawyer read your agreement.
+- Second, have a lawyer review your agreement.
 This step will cost money, there’s no getting around that.
 But this is your business we’re talking about.
 Spend the money it takes to have this contract reviewed and explained to you by an attorney experienced at dealing with franchise agreements.
 It might save you heartbreak (and tens of thousands of dollars) down the road.

-If everything looks good, go ahead and sign.
+Then, if everything looks good, go ahead and sign.

 Step Six: Secure Financing